 I have a good experience in architecting, developing, deploying and scaling robust backend infrastructures.
 I am aware of most of the AWS services and for two years I have architected solutions using the same.
-From last year I have been working with Azure cloud + Google Coud to architect solutions.
+From last one year I have been working with Azure cloud to architect solutions.
 I am also familiar with Google Cloud Platform.
-Not to mention that apart from the managed solutions, I have designed and deployed services in bare metal servers.
+Not to mention that apart from the managed solutions, earlier I have designed and deployed services in bare metal servers too.

 I use some stuffs that aren’t completely terrible.

-2015 to 2017 I was working on AWS cloud at my day job.
-From 2018 I started working on Azure cloud for the current client I consult with.
-And I use digital ocean to spin up servers for my personal projects.
+I have used AWS and Azure cloud primarily in my day job.
+I use Heroku for hackathons, AWS and digital ocean to spin up servers for my personal projects.

 Since I started working on software from 2013, fortunately I did not struggle with version control systems as my senior devs did.
 I started using git right away.
-I host all my public projects in github.
-For my private repositories, I used Bitbucket for a while.
-Then explored Gitlab, but some how I liked the simplicity of github’s issue tracker and kanban boards.
+I host all my public and private projects in github.

 I started loving emacs from the day one.
 I got frustrated that I have to install emacs in all the servers I ssh.
 So I am getting used to Vim these days.
-Now I am in a state where I lost touch with emacs and trying to push Vim into muscle memory.
+Now I am in a state where I lost touch with emacs and trying to push Vim bindings into muscle memory.
 When I am not using terminal I will be using Pycharm for python and Gogland for Go programming.
 I pay for them as they make me more productive with lots of features and integrations.
 I realized I am paying too much from my pocket for IDEs, so I switched to VScode and I am happy with it.

 I heavily rely on evernote to organize my notes and bookmarks.

-Ubuntu, Debian in servers and mac OS .
+Ubuntu, Debian in servers and mac OS for development.